codsen/codsen/packages/ranges-push/readme.md

 ## In my case

 Originally this library was part of [email-remove-unused-css](https://github.com/codsen/email-remove-unused-css/), but I tore it off and placed into a separate (this) library when I needed the same function in [html-img-alt](https://github.com/codsen/html-img-alt).
+Since then, [Detergent](https://github.com/codsen/detergent) also uses it, so its unit test wouldn't take an hour, calculating all possible combinations of the options, while input string is mutated again and again in the for loop.

 This library is part one of two library combo, second one being [string-replace-slices-array](https://github.com/codsen/string-replace-slices-array).